YanzheL/llzw-docs/source/includes/_users.md

 newPassword | String | True | - | New password

 <aside class="notice">
-Remember — You must be authenticated with the user you specified before using this API
+Remember — You must be authenticated before using this API
 </aside>